tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-06-24-RPCs-Life-And-All.md

 in which he explains that transparent/seamless RPCs (a la [RPyC](http://rpyc.sf.net)) make debugging and reasoning efforts hard.
-For instance, you might work with an object (a proxy) that points to an object on the server process, which, in turn, is also a proxy that points to an object on yet another server process, and ideally, your local code shouldn't be aware of the complexity ("number of hops") or the details.
+For instance, you might work with an object (a proxy) that points to an object on the server process, which, in turn, is also a proxy that points to an object on yet another server process.
+Ideally, your local code shouldn't be aware of the complexity ("number of hops") or the details -- but that's not always the case.

 Well, he won't allow commenting on his blog, so I'm forced to formulate my response here :)
-Naturally, I'm biased about this subject, but I thought if I'm on it, why not also cover some broader aspects of the issue... turned out much longer than I anticipated
+Naturally, I'm biased about this subject, but I thought if I'm on it, why not also cover some broader aspects of the issue... and it kept getting longer and longer, until I got this behemoth of a blog post.
+So I'm attaching a short *tl;dr info box*:

+> * Transparent object proxying is only the logical way to extend RPCs to duck-typed languages
+> * Asking for a *clear distinction* between local and remote objects ultimately means you're
+>   asking for a statically-typed language; it doens't make sense to ask for it in python
+> * Network programming is hard, and it's a pity we still work at the socket level; we should
+>   strive for a decent fifth layer that would eliminate all the unnecessary complexity
+> * General-purpose RPCs are the **right primitive** over which network programming should be
+>   abstracted: it's the missing fifth layer, which every network application reinvents
+> * HTTP is a half-baked, broken alternative to a fifth layer; I'm glad ZeroMQ and others are
+>   starting to loosen its grasp.
+> * RPyC **can** be used efficiently and correctly, it's not an impossible feat.
+Also, a show
+>   case of how I'm using RPyC to build a testing environment.

 ## On Transparency ##